BatchClayderman/libsigma/README.md

 ### Test for the time consumption of libsigma with multiple parameters

-In this repo, a Python script is constructed to test for the time consumption of libsigma with multiple parameters.
+In this repo, a Python script named ```protocol_test.py``` is constructed to test for the time consumption of only the ```protocol_tests``` in libsigma with multiple parameters.

+The time consumption of generation and verification will be dumped as a CSV file correspondingly.

 Please modify the cases and the parameters at the beginning of the Python script.
 Change the related file paths if you wish to.